 - Sore throat

-When these symptoms are in place, you should consider welcoming a dog breed that does not shed into your family.
+When these symptoms are in place, you should consider welcoming into your family a dog breed that does not shed.
+If you are into tiny pups, check out my list of the most popular teacup breeds that are hyoallergenic.

 The History of the Teacup Dog Breeds

 The average size and weight of your puppy have to stay within a range to be called a teacup.
 A teacup puppy will often be confused with a toy dog breed, but the two are completely different.
-Your teacup puppy will weigh less than six pounds and stand no more than 17 inches to be classed as one of these small dog breeds.
+Your teacup puppy will weigh less than six pounds and stand no more than 17 inches to be classed as one of these tiny dogs.

 Modern dog enthusiasts often confuse toy and teacup dog breeds because of their similarities.
-The toy dog breeds have been around since the dawn of civilization, with the first mentions of them dating back to 12,000 B.C.
-Teacup breeds have been around for decades and became popular in the 1990s.
+The toy dog breeds have been around since the dawn of civilization, with the first mentions of them dating back to 12,000 B.C.; while teacup breeds have been around for decades and became popular in the 1990s.
 The teacup breed is generally born from the runt of larger dog breeds, whose small size helps them to remain small throughout their lives.

 There is some controversy over the breeding and rearing of teacup breeds.
 These concerns are based on the potential for health problems these small dog breeds are open to.
+I do not advise first-time dog owners to get teacup dogs.
 The health issues have become an issue for breeders and owners, with the American Kennel Club refusing to recognize these small dogs.

 The teacup chihuahua has developed a reputation for its grumpy tendencies.
 The sensitive and protective nature of these small dog breeds is based on the close bond she will form with her owner.
 The teacup chihuahua will act as a reflection of its owner’s mood.
 When you are excited, your puppy will follow your lead.
 At times of tension or anxiousness, your teacup chihuahua will reflect this anxiousness.

-The teacup poodle is one of the most popular small dog breeds available.
-Your teacup poodle is bred by breeding the smallest members of litters to keep them small.
-If their teacup chihuahua is the smallest member of the teacup family, the poodle is the smartest.
+The teacup poodle is one of the most popular small dog breeds available, which also came from breeding the smallest members of litters to keep them small.
+If the teacup chihuahua is the smallest member of the teacup family, the best thing I love about poodles is that they are the smartest.
 Poodles were originally bred as water hunting dogs, with their classic cut designed to keep them dry and warm during cool months.

 Teacup poodles are an expensive addition to your family, with prices climbing above $2,000 for most members of this small dog breed.
 You should be aware of the loving nature of the teacup poodle, with each poodle attaching itself to members of your family.
 Poodles are among the smartest small dog breeds and will spend their time solving the problems they are faced with.
-The hunting history of the poodle makes this dog breed one of the smartest and most loyal.
+The hunting history of these intelligent dogs make them one of the most loyal companions.
 Each member of the teacup poodle family will quickly learn commands and remain a loyal family member for years to come.

 There are several things to consider when you are looking for a teacup dog breed that don’t shed.
 The teacup poodle does require expert grooming each year.
 Home haircuts and trimming are possible, but the tight curls of these hypoallergenic dogs can become matted.
 Spending less than $100 every six months is a small price to pay for a happy and healthy teacup poodle.
 However, you may still try DIY dog grooming to save money.